A Quick Summary

 - Receive a date and time for your room selection.

-- Select your meal plan in POSH.
+- Select your meal plan in My Housing for Undergraduates.

 - Electronically sign your housing and dining contract.